SCUT-CCNL/KGXDP/README.md

 The key files are:

 - `train.py`: Used for training and validating the models.
 All parameters use default values, but can also be set at runtime.
-- `metrics.py`: Contains all evaluation metrics used in the paper.
+- `metrics.py`: Contains all evaluation metrics used in the paper, which referenced https://github.com/luchang-cs/chet
 - The `modeling/` folder contains the model implementations.
 - The `util/` folder contains utility functions like data processing and transformations.
 - The `data/` folder is meant for storing the data, but we cannot provide it due to restrictions.
 Please download it yourself following the instructions provided.